Dianne Warren: Personal life

-All three plays premiered at Twenty-Fifth Street Theatre and were all directed by Tom Bentley-Fisher.

-Warren also wrote several dramatic works for CBC Radio.

 Awards

 Bad Luck Dog won three Saskatchewan Book Awards, including Book of the Year.

 Warren also won the National Magazine Gold Award for Fiction and the Western Magazine Award for Fiction.
-She won the Marian Engel Award from the Writers' Trust of Canada in 2004.
+She won the Writers' Trust Engel/Findley Award from the Writers' Trust of Canada in 2004.

 She published her first novel, Cool Water, in 2010.
-The novel won the Governor General's Award for English-language fiction at the 2010 Governor General's Awards, and was also longlisted for the Scotiabank Giller Prize.
+The novel won the Governor General's Award for English-language fiction at the 2010 Governor General's Awards, and was also longlisted for the Giller Prize.

 In 2021, she won the inaugural Glengarry Book Prize for her latest novel, The Diamond House.
 The award is presented by the Saskatchewan Foundation for the Arts.